Case Study: Youth Project brings wider benefits to the Village

 “During the Winter months, we focus on indoor games and activities such as Xbox, pool, ping pong, dodge ball, henna painting, nail painting, jewellery-making and cooking, whereas in the Summer we head outdoors using the recreation ground and woods for ball games and adventure games.
 We also organise workshops and outings too with recent trips to the London Dungeons, Go Karting, Climbing Wall and Adventure Parks.”

-Tim encourages and mentors young people who may not have continued with further education in Bronze and Gold Art Awards, including projects on film-making, photography and graffiti.
+Tim encouraged and mentored young people who may not have continued with further education in Bronze and Gold Art Awards, including projects on film-making, photography and graffiti.
 By championing artistic talent and discouraging inappropriate graffiti and tagging, this has resulted in murals in Girton Glebe School playground, in the refurbished YMCA lounge, Eden Health Centre and on hoardings in Bateman Street, Cambridge.

-The Youth Group also took part in last year’s Village Art Project where a temporary graffiti wall of palette wrap was made in Girton Wood, a mural produced and a film made of the event which was very well received at the pop-up exhibition for Passing Through and Settling.
+The Youth Group also took part in the 2015 Village Art Project where a temporary graffiti wall of palette wrap was made in Girton Wood, a mural produced and a film made of the event which was very well received at the pop-up exhibition for Passing Through and Settling.

-So what are the challenges Tim faces in his role?
-He says: “The main challenge for all young people today is that of empowerment.
+So what are the challenges in the Youth Leader role?
+Tim said: “The main challenge for all young people today is that of empowerment.
 Kids have massive expectations put upon them: they must behave at school, do well in their exams, they must look perfect as the media portrays them and and they must also have money to achieve their dreams.